Akwesasne: Dundee land claim

-In the early 1800s, non-indigenous settlers leased a part of the Akwesnasne reserve located in mainland Quebec, known as Dundee.
+In the early 1800s, non-Indigenous settlers leased a part of the Akwesasne reserve located in mainland Quebec, known as Dundee.
 In 1888, the superintendent of Indian Affairs requested that the band surrender this land.
 They surrendered the land, but the First Nation always contested the validity of the action by the government, as they had not intended to surrender it.

-In the 20th century, the First Nation of Akwesnasne filed a claim with the government for compensation for that land surrender.
+In the 20th century, the First Nation of Akwesasne filed a claim with the government for compensation for that land surrender.
 It was a period in which the nations were working to correct earlier wrongs and to assert their sovereignty over their treaty territories.
-In December 2018, Akwesasne accepted a specific claim settlement of $240M for the Dundee parcel, 37 years after they had first filed their claim was first filed with the government of Canada.
+In December 2018, Akwesasne accepted a specific claim settlement of $240M for the Dundee parcel, 37 years after they had first filed their claim with the government of Canada.

 20th-century institutions

 Kana:takon School, originally called the Saint Regis Village School, was run by the Catholic Sisters of Saint Anne until the 1970s.
 Today, the mission is still active and includes a rectory, the large stone church dating to 1795, and a cemetery.
 Parish records show that the Jesuits respected Mohawk traditions, recording their Mohawk names through the 18th and 19th centuries, even after they had also taken European names.

 The Roman Catholic parish at Akwesasne falls under three dioceses because of international borders and provincial boundaries: the Diocese of Alexandria-Cornwall and the Diocese of Valleyfield in Canada, and the Diocese of Ogdensburg in New York.

 Following passage of the Indian Reorganization Act of 1934, the United States federal government encouraged the tribe to adopt a constitution and elected government.
 The Mohawk chose to retain their traditional system of hereditary chiefs.

 In the 1940s, Ernest Benedict founded Akwesasne's first newspaper, Kawehras! ("It Thunders!").
 Benedict covered the resistance of many Mohawk to the system of elections imposed by the federal government on the "American" side of Akwesasne.
 The US had insisted on representative elections.
 On May 24, 1948, a vote was held in which "The Six Nations Chiefs", based on historic clans and hereditary office, received 83 votes.
 "The Elected Chiefs" received only one vote, and "The Seven Nations Chiefs" did not receive any votes.
 The elected chiefs resigned from office, but the federal government continued to require the tribe to hold elections.